thisismorris/morrisfan/blog_pic/course/Jewish_medical_ethics.md

 The practitioner or patient, understands the bible, and religion for Jewish tradition.
 If it is relevant, what requirements and expiations are.

-Every person has equal life, you cont sacrifice one to save five.
+Every person has an equal life, you cont sacrifice one to save five.

 Give birth to baby, once the legs Is out, it is a life.
 Is the child trying to kill his mom’s life?